-He sculpted many beautiful objects, including a special one for his wife.
-The potter took some to the palace to show the king.
+The Bodhisatta made many beautiful objects, including a special one for his wife.
+The potter took some of them to the palace to show the king.
 He asked who made them and called the potter a liar when he claimed it was him.
 So the potter admitted he had a new apprentice.
 The king said the apprentice was the true master and paid one thousand coins to have the apprentice make more pots for his eight daughters.
-After talking to the king, the potter delivered some of that day’s goods to the king’s daughters and when the Bodhisatta’s wife saw her own face and that of the hunchbacked nurse in the one made special her, she knew who made it and refused to take it.
+When he was done talking to the king, the potter delivered the Bodhisatta’s special pots.
+When the Bodhisatta’s wife saw her and her hunchbacked servant’s faces on the piece made for her, she knew who made it and refused to take it.

 The Bodhisatta saw his wife approaching and poured water onto the ground all around him so she had to grovel in mud.
-She dropped down to the ground to kiss his feet and apologized, promising to never do him wrong again if he saved her life.
+She dropped down to kiss his feet and apologized, promising never to do him wrong again if he saved her life.
 He told her he had no anger in his heart toward her and vowed to capture her enemies.
-He got a shave and a haircut, dressed up in his royal splendor, and mounted a trained war elephant.
+He got a shave and a haircut, donned his royal splendor, and mounted a trained war elephant.
 With his wife riding behind him, the Bodhisatta led the army out the east gate and rounded up all seven kings as their soldiers fled in fear at the sight of him.
-Indra was pleased and gave the Bodhisatta a precious, magic gem.
+Indra was pleased and gave the Bodhisatta a precious, magic jewel.

 Wanting to make something good out of the situation, the Bodhisatta ordered his father-in-law’s seven other daughters to marry the seven captured kings, which pleased everyone.
 The Bodhisatta returned home with his now loving wife and reclaimed his throne, and the pair lived a happy life.

 In the Lifetime of the Buddha

 A man of noble birth gave up his easy life to become a disciple of the Buddha and was completely dedicated to dharma.
 One day during an alms round he met a beautiful woman and fell in love at first sight.
-Overcome by passion, he became so depressed he stopped cutting his hair and nails and cleaning his robes, became thin and weak with yellow skin and veins sticking out of his body, and no longer took joy in his life of solitude.
+Overcome by passion, he became so depressed that he stopped cutting his hair and nails and cleaning his robes, became thin and weak with yellow skin and veins sticking out of his body, and no longer took joy in his life of solitude.

-When the Buddha found out about his problem he told this disciple the woman was wicked and he should get her out of his mind.
+When the Buddha found out about his problem, he told this disciple that the woman was wicked and he should get her out of his mind.
 Then the Buddha told the disciple this story so he knew that in the past he himself had once lost his power and become miserable after falling in love with a woman.
 Hearing this, the disciple overcame his lust and regained his health.